-The Evacuation Coordinator is the School Business Manager, supported by the School Premises Officer, or in her absence, the Headteacher.
+The Evacuation Coordinator is the Headteacher, or in her absence the Deputy Headteacher

 Control Point

 The Control Point is the point where the Fire Alarm Control panel is located - in this instance it is in the main office.

 Policy for events organised by the PTA 'Friends of Torridon'.